 The show’s dedicated fan base knows all of this already, of course, and they don’t need an article to tell them that “MST3K” (as the kids call it) is one of the best sci-fi shows on Netflix.
 If you did, well, you’re welcome–now go check it out!

 Star Trek: The Original Series

-No sci-fi series is iconic as Star Trek, and the original series is available for your binge-watching pleasure on Netflix right now.
-The influential and historic nature of Star Trek would make it a must-watch show even if it didn’t hold up, but for the most part it's just as compelling in 2018 as it was when it first aired.
+No sci-fi series is more iconic than Star Trek, and the original series is available for your binge-watching pleasure on Netflix right now.
+The influential and historic nature of Star Trek would make it a must-watch show even if it didn’t hold up, but for the most part it's just as compelling in 2019 as it was when it first aired.

 Sure, TOS is clearly mid-century fare, but the show always felt ahead of its time, and it’s still able to raise interesting questions decades later.

 Legends of Tomorrow is a spinoff set in the same DC world as other CW series like The Flash, Black Lightning, and Supergirl.
 The fourth series in the so-called 'Arrowverse,' Legends is also one of the wackiest and most fun.